haslab/Alloy-LLM-Testing/README.md

 python3 gpt.py prompt_few.txt dataset.json 3
 ```

-The results of the generation process are shown collected in [execute/results](execute/results).
+The results of the generation process are collected in [execute/results](execute/results).